ff7-mods/ff7-flat-wiki/docs/FF7/DamageFormula.md

        end if
     end if

 So if the accuracy IS 0, then it will always hit.
 This is to prevent a divide by zero error.

-  [Physical Accuracy]: DamageFormula.md#0:%20Physical%20Accuracy%20Check
-    "wikilink"
-  [Critical Check]: DamageFormula.md#2:%20Critical%20Hit%20Check "wikilink"
-  [Magical Accuracy]: DamageFormula.md#1:%20Magical%20Accuracy%20Check
-    "wikilink"
-  [Level-based Accuracy]: DamageFormula.md#7:%20Level-based%20Accuracy
-    "wikilink"
-  [Manipulate]: DamageFormula.md#6:%20Manipulate%20Accuracy%20.28intended%20solely%20for%20playable%20characters.29
-    "wikilink"